Retirees Rights and Benefits FY2019

-The Committee on Retirees Rights and Benefits shall be composed of two active faculty members, one of whom shall serve as chair; one retired faculty member; one active and one retired unclassified professional staff member; and one active and one retired university support staff member.
+Membership: The Committee on Retirees Rights and Benefits shall be composed of one active faculty member, who shall serve as chair; one retired faculty member; one active and one retired unclassified professional staff member; and one active and one retired university support staff member.
 All of the aforementioned shall serve three-year staggered terms.
-The committee shall also include the President of the Endacott Society or designate, and an ex-officio, non-voting member from the office of the Provost.
+The committee shall also include the President of the Endacott Society or designate, and an ex-officio, non-voting member from the office of the Provost..

 Chair: Elspeth Healey, Libraries (2019)

 Unclassified Staff: Sandy Patchen, Public Safety Office (2018)

 University Support Staff: Amy Big Eagle, Watkins (2019)

 Allen Wiechert, President of Endacott Society, WIECHERT@ku.edu (or designee)

 Ex officio, non-voting:

 Approved by SenEx: May 21, 2018